 As part of their week long Carnival celebration, Brazilian bar and restaurant Guanabara are hosting a masked ball on Valentine’s Day.
 Headlined by the Notting Hill Carnival parade 2014 winners Paraiso School of Samba, alongside DJ D-Vyzor, Basil on Percussion, Guanabara Samba Crew, Capoeira Brazil, and DJ Limao.
 Open 5pm-2.30am.
 Early bird pre-7pm tickets £10, post 7pm £12.
 Guanabara, Parker Street, Covent Garden, WC2B 5PW.
 Nearest tube: Holborn or Covent Garden.
 For more information and listings, visit the Guanabara website.
 Check out Metro Girl’s blog post on Guanabara’s Carnival celebrations.

 - Love/Hate Valentine’s Late – Museum Of Brands (13 February)

 Late night opening of the Museum Of Brands for lovers or haters of Valentine’s.
 Ticket includes free drink on arrival, themed cocktaisl, live entertainment, Time Tunnel challenge with goody bag prizes and music to dance to.
 6.30-10pm.
 Tickets: £10.
 Museum Of Brands, 2 Colville Mews, off Lonsdale Road, Notting Hill, W11 2AR.
 Nearest tube: Notting Hill Gate.
 For more information, visit the Museum Of Brands website.

-Posted on 18 January 2015, in Entertainment, Grub, London, Nightlife, Tourist Attractions and tagged February 2015, Film, london, love, romance, singles, Things to do in London, Valentine's Day, What's On Guide.
+Posted on 18 Jan 2015, in Entertainment, Grub, London, Nightlife, Tourist Attractions and tagged dating, London, romance, singles, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 4 Comments.